 3 - 15

-Glabellar wrinkles, nasal root and nasal skin depression, create defects
+Glabellar lines, nasal root and skin depressions

 Periorbital area